ariel-morrison/hand_sensor_test/README.md

 *The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

-- mean percent difference between activity and baseline skin conductance (bar/column), std. error
+- mean percent difference between activity and baseline skin conductance (bar/column)
-- median percent difference between activity and baseline skin conductance (bar/column), std. error
+- median percent difference between activity and baseline skin conductance (bar/column)
-- mean number of students exhibiting engaged behaviors during each class activity, based on BERI
+- mean number of students exhibiting engaged behaviors during each class activity, based on BERI protocol
-- mean number of students exhibiting disengaged behaviors during each class activity, based on BERI
+- mean number of students exhibiting disengaged behaviors during each class activity, based on BERI protocol

 *The above figures are averages across all sensors.*

-2 .csv files with statistics:
+3 .csv files with statistics:
 - mean and median percent difference between activity and baseline skin conductance for all activities, including std. deviation/std. error
 - mean/standard deviation/standard error of skin conductance values for all sensors, all activities
+- mean/standard deviation/standard error of number of engaged/disengaged students during class activities, based on BERI protocol